 By John Scalzi

 The only good news about this was that humanity had finally made it into interstellar space.
-However the bad new was that they only planets capable of living there were very scarce.

 By Lois McMaster Bujold